 Learn about your water

 - Read your water quality report: Your local utility provides this report (called a Consumer Confidence Report or CCR) annually to its customers.
-If your water system is not on our list, look at your water utility's website or your water bill to find your water system's name and contact information.
+Many water utilities have a web page where you can access past and current reports.
+Check your water utility bill to find your water system's name and contact information.
 Then, phone them up with questions!
 The more you know about your water utility, the better position you will be in to contribute positively to the quality of your drinking water.

 - View your utility's water quality testing data: Water quality data reported to Oregon Drinking Water Services is searchable on our Drinking Water Data Online site.
 Look up your water system by using the name look up feature.
 Once you've found the main page for your water system, you can click on any of the underlined blue topics at the bottom of the page for more information.